KiranKumar001/All-Micronaut-Projects/micronaut-kafka/README.md

 Micronaut-kafka application
 ----------------------------
 A simple micronaut app for beginners, which creates and interacts with kafka producers and consumer.
+Also has been integrated with graalVM native image so that we can reduce the memory footprint, boot time and execution cost on cloud.

 features
 ---------